 - What does Hosanna mean?

 Go on a quick nature walk with your child and collect several leaves.
 Grab a sheet or two of green construction paper and cut it into a large palm leaf.
 Go outside on a calm day and arrange the leaves on the construction paper.
 Leave the paper and the leaves in the sun.
-Several hours later remove the leaves and sun will have faded the paper but left leaf shapes.
-Use the palm leaf and march around the backyard yelling "Hosanna."
+Several hours later remove the leaves and sun will have faded the paper but le leaf shapes.
+Use the palm leaf and march around the backyard yelling Hosanna.